Appverse/generator-appverse-html5/README.md

 ## generator-appverse-html5

-This is a Yeoman Generator for Appverse - HTML 5
+This is a Yeoman Generator for Appverse - HTML5

 The generator is not yet published.
 Follow the steps below to test it.